helemanc/ambient-intelligence/README.md

 Python application for Disruptive Situations Detection in public transports through Speech Emotion Recognition.
 ![methodology](images/proposed_methodology.png)

-This project was developed in the context of my Master's thesis in Artificial intelligence @ University of Bologna.
+This project was developed in the context of my Master's thesis in [Artificial Intelligence @ University of Bologna](https://corsi.unibo.it/2cycle/artificial-intelligence).

 The aim of the thesis is to de describe a study on the application of Machine Learning and Deep Learning methods for Voice Activity Detection (VAD) and Speech Emotion Recognition (SER).